Agentic AI Apps

 All of this results in AI that progresses unevenly.
 While some teams move ahead, others hold back.
 The reality, then, is that AI did not fail to deliver on its promise, just that the promise is conditional.

-The Future of AI at Workplace
+The future of AI at workplace

 If the promise of AI is compelling and the reality uneven, the future of AI at work will be defined by how deliberately organizations respond to what comes next.